ayeshamatwadia/orderbook/README.txt

 3. LMM - Lead Market Makers - Prioritize the Market makers for a given price etc

-My service has 3 endpoints:
+My service has 3 endpoints: Which can be imported into POSTMAN using the 'Orderbook Collection.postman_collection.json' in the resources folder

 http://localhost:8080/orderbook
 Gets the orderbook (Can be a public API and does not require any authorization)